Harryman/hashd/README.md

 # #D (hashD)
-A fully decentralized broadcast system for the based on gossip and proof of work
+A fully decentralized authenticated broadcast/discovery system based on gossip and proof of work

 Original Paper https://hashd.in/hashd-in-draft0/